EchoNet-Capstone/nova-nmv3/README.md

 # NMv3 Library for Succorfish Delphis Acoustic Modems

 This library provides a C++ interface for communicating with Succorfish Delphis acoustic modems.
-It implements the NMv3 protocol for underwater acoustic communication.
+It implements a subset of the NMv3 protocol for underwater acoustic communication.

 ## Features

-- Modem status querying
+- Modem status querying (address and voltage only)
-- Address configuration
+- Basic address configuration
-- Message broadcasting
+- Simple message broadcasting
-- Unicast messaging with acknowledgment
 - Ping functionality for range measurement
-- Battery voltage measurement
-- Error handling and timeout management

-## Supported Commands
+## Supported Commands and Data Fields

-The library supports the following commands:
+The library implements a subset of the protocol's capabilities:

-- Query Status (`$?`)
+### Query Status (`$?`)
+- Returns:
+  - Modem address
+  - Supply voltage
+  - *Note: Release info and build time fields are ignored*

-- Set Address (`$AXXX`)
+### Set Address (`$AXXX`)
-- Broadcast Message
+- Sets modem address
-- Unicast Message with Acknowledgment
+- Returns confirmation with new address

-- Ping
-- Unicast Message
+### Broadcast Message
-- Battery Voltage Measurement (with Query Status)
-- Error Handling
+- Sends basic payload to all modems
+- Returns source address and payload
+- *Note: Extended voltage and noise data variants are ignored*

+### Ping
+- Measures range to another modem
+- Returns source address and range data
+- Uses 1500 m/s sound speed for calculations

+### Ignored Protocol Features
+The following data fields from the protocol spec are not processed, but easily can be if needed:
+- Link Quality indicators (quality and Doppler)
+- System time data
+- Release version information
+- Build time information
-- Timeout Management
+- Noise measurements
+- Extended voltage data

 ## Usage